 - 1. The DSTREAM backlight illuminates blue. - 2.
 The FLASH LED flashes as accesses take place. - 3.
 The STATUS LED flashes green and then stays illuminated, and the blue power LED on the DSTREAM probe illuminates. - 4.
 If the target is connected and powered, the TARGET LED illuminates green, and the appropriate VTREF LED on the DSTREAM probe illuminates.

-The unit has now booted.
+The unit is now ready for use.